Kampen - Room for the river

 April, May and September: 10am - 6pm

-June to August: 10 a.m. - 6 p.m. and 7 p.m. - 9 p.m.
+June to August: 10am - 6pm and 7pm - 9pm

-In the context of the Rijkswaterstaat project"Room for the river\\\" floodplains are being redesigned in 5 different places due to nature compensation.
-In the Zalkerbosch, the existing hardwood floodplain forest will be expanded by 5 hectares.
-Ooibos originated naturally along rivers.
-Ewe is an old word for wet terrain near a river.
-Softwood riparian forests occur in many humid places along the rivers.
+In the context of the Rijkswaterstaat project "Room for the river" floodplains are being redesigned in 5 different locations due to nature compensation.
+In the Zalkerbosch, the existing hardwood floodplain forest is being expanded by 5 hectares.
+Floodplain forest developed naturally along rivers.
+Ooi is an old word for wet terrain near a river.
+Softwood floodplain forests occur in many moist locations along the rivers.
 These forests are dominated by willows.
-Hardwood riparian forests are forests of the higher, drier parts of the floodplains and often consist of oak, elm and ash.
+Hardwood floodplain forests are forests of the higher, drier parts of the floodplains and mainly consist of oak, elm and ash.
 These are much rarer in the Netherlands.
 The Zalkerbosch is one of the few locations in the Netherlands where this still occurs.
-It is even considered to be the best developed hardwood floodplain forest in the Netherlands.
+It is even considered the best developed hardwood floodplain forest in the Netherlands.

 Reevediep (between junction 44 and De Chalmotweg)

-The Reevediep is one of the largest"room for the river\\\" measures in the Netherlands.
-Not only in terms of space requirements, but especially in terms of the contribution made to flood risk management in the area from Zwolle, Hattem, Elburg to Kampen and Zwartewaterland.
-The Reevediep creates a more than 6 km long connection between the IJssel and the Veluwerandmeren.
-The approximately 350 hectares of new nature that will be created will mainly consist of wet nature that enhances the character of the river delta, such as reed marshes and open water.
+The Reevediep is one of the largest "room for the river" measures in the Netherlands.
+Not only in terms of space, but especially in terms of the contribution that is made to water safety in the area of Zwolle, Hattem, Elburg up to Kampen and Zwartewaterland.
+The Reevediep creates a connection of over 6 km between the IJssel and the Veluwerandmeren.
+The approximately 350 hectares of new nature that is being created will mainly consist of wet nature that strengthens the character of the river delta, such as reed marshes and open water.

 Chalmotweg

-Zwartendijk (past junction 69 at the Bovenbroeksweg)
+Zwartendijk (past junction 69 at Bovenbroeksweg)

-Nature compensation (beginning Buitendijksweg)
+Nature compensation (beginning of Buitendijksweg)

-New swamp area (halfway Buitendijksweg)
+New swamp area (halfway along Buitendijksweg)

-In anticipation of the construction of the Reevediep, 8 hectares of reed marsh were already created here in 2014.
-Ultimately, this should grow into a marsh area of more than 40 hectares where special reed birds such as the great reed warbler, the strangely honking bittern and china grouse, but also the lake bat feel at home.
-The fact that the marshland is special is evident from the fact that Brussels has awarded a LIFE+ subsidy for the construction of the marshland.
-Residents and holidaymakers will be able to fully enjoy the new nature in a few years' time through the construction of a navigation channel and various walking, strolling and cycling paths.
+In 2014, 8 hectares of reed marsh were already created here in anticipation of the construction of the Reevediep.
+Ultimately, this should grow into a marsh area of over 40 hectares where special reed birds such as the great reed warbler, the strangely honking bittern and the spotted crake, but also the pond bat feel at home.
+The fact that the marsh area is special is evident from the fact that Brussels has awarded a LIFE+ subsidy for the construction of the marsh area.
+In a few years, residents and recreationists will be able to fully enjoy the new nature thanks to the construction of a shipping channel and various walking, strolling and cycling paths.

-Many animal and plant species will benefit from the construction of the Reevediep, but unfortunately this does not apply to the meadow birds.
-Because part of the open grassland area southwest of Kampen is being lost, a new home has to be found elsewhere for bird species such as the black-tailed godwit, lapwing and common redshank.
-With the special action"Grutto seeks farmer\\\" farmers in the region have been called upon to organize and manage part of their land as an optimal habitat for meadow birds.
+Many animal and plant species will benefit from the construction of the Reevediep, but unfortunately this does not apply to meadow birds.
+Because part of the open meadow area southwest of Kampen is being lost, new habitats must be found elsewhere for bird species such as the black-tailed godwit, lapwing and redshank.
+With the special campaign"Grutto zoekt boer\\\" farmers in the region have been called upon to develop and manage part of their land as an optimal habitat for meadow birds.
 Farmers in Kamperveen are also participating!

 The city gates of Kampen